laserkelvin/scipy-2020/slides.md

 <hr>

+Given the data...

-_How likely is my molecule A, instead of B?_
+_...how likely is my molecule A, instead of B?_

-_How likely does a set of frequencies belong to one molecule?_
+_...how likely does a set of frequencies belong to one molecule?_

 </div>